amd/quark-documentation/docs/onnx/user_guide_accuracy_improvement.rst

 1.3 Quantizing Using Fast Finetune
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fast finetune improves the quantized model’s accuracy by training the
+Fast finetune improves the quantized model's accuracy by training the
 output of each layer as close as possible to the floating-point model.
-It includes two practical algorithms “AdaRound” and “AdaQuant”.
+It includes two practical algorithms "AdaRound" and "AdaQuant".
 Applying
 fast finetune may get better accuracy for some models but will take much
 longer time than normal PTQ.
 It is disabled by default to save
 quantization time but can be turned on if you see accuracy issues.
 Note